FixedEffects/FixedEffectModels.jl/README.md

 This allows to examine graphically the relation between two variables after partialing out the variation due to control variables.

-For instance, the relationship between SepalLength and SepalWidth is decreasing in the `iris` dataset
+For instance, the relationship between SepalLength and SepalWidth appears to be decreasing in the `iris` dataset
 ```julia
 using  RDatasets, DataFrames, Gadfly, FixedEffectModels
 df = dataset("datasets", "iris")